 either from the coast or from a boat, without the need for

 licence.
 You can buy fishing lines, hooks and absolutely

-everything you need at the local hardware store near the petrol
+everything you need at the petrol

 FRUIT: Sold from the back of a van by the old tower.
 Furthermore, there is a

 fruit and vegetable shop on the road opposite the Xenios Zeus Hotel.